Align Technology, Inc. (NASDAQ:ALGN) Stock Holdings Lowered by Moody National Bank Trust Division

 In other Align Technology news, Director C Raymond Larkin, Jr. bought 1,000 shares of the firm’s stock in a transaction on Friday, May 13th.
 The stock was bought at an average cost of $264.42 per share, with a total value of $264,420.00.
 Following the completion of the transaction, the director now directly owns 18,190 shares of the company’s stock, valued at approximately $4,809,799.80.
 The purchase was disclosed in a document filed with the SEC, which is available through this link.
 Also, CEO Joseph M. Hogan acquired 6,700 shares of Align Technology stock in a transaction dated Wednesday, May 4th.
 The stock was purchased at an average price of $298.48 per share, with a total value of $1,999,816.00.
 Following the completion of the purchase, the chief executive officer now directly owns 174,801 shares of the company’s stock, valued at approximately $52,174,602.48.
 The disclosure for this purchase can be found here.
 Insiders own 0.64% of the company’s stock.

 Several research firms have recently weighed in on ALGN.
-Piper Sandler dropped their target price on shares of Align Technology from $600.00 to $440.00 in a research report on Thursday, April 28th.
+Credit Suisse Group dropped their target price on shares of Align Technology from $722.00 to $418.00 in a research report on Wednesday, May 4th.
+TheStreet downgraded shares of Align Technology from a “b-” rating to a “c+” rating in a research report on Monday, April 25th.
 UBS Group dropped their target price on shares of Align Technology from $620.00 to $500.00 and set a “buy” rating on the stock in a research report on Tuesday, April 26th.
-Robert W. Baird dropped their target price on shares of Align Technology from $625.00 to $510.00 and set an “outperform” rating on the stock in a research report on Thursday, April 28th.
-Morgan Stanley dropped their target price on shares of Align Technology from $524.00 to $479.00 and set an “overweight” rating on the stock in a research report on Wednesday, June 15th.
-Finally, Credit Suisse Group lowered their price objective on shares of Align Technology from $722.00 to $418.00 in a research report on Wednesday, May 4th.
+Robert W. Baird lowered their price objective on shares of Align Technology from $625.00 to $510.00 and set an “outperform” rating on the stock in a research report on Thursday, April 28th.
+Finally, Piper Sandler lowered their price objective on shares of Align Technology from $600.00 to $440.00 in a research report on Thursday, April 28th.
 One analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $586.20.

 About Align Technology (Get Rating)